zYuna646/Projects-Automation/README.md

 ## How to Use

+1. **Ensure Requirements:**
-1. Make sure you have the required software installed on your system.
+   - Make sure you have the required software installed on your system.

+2. **Clone Repository:**
-2. Open a terminal or command prompt.
+   - Open a terminal or command prompt.
-3. Copy the URL of this repository and execute `git clone <URL>` in your terminal.
+   - Copy the URL of this repository and execute `git clone <URL>` in your terminal.

+3. **Navigate to Directory:**
-4. Navigate to the directory of the cloned repository.
+   - Navigate to the directory of the cloned repository.

+4. **Run Setup Script:**
-5. Run the run.bat script with administrator access.
+   - Run the `run.bat` script with administrator access.
 Ensure all the files are in the same folder.

+## Installation Instructions

+1. **Download the Release Package:**
+   - Download the `Projects-Automation.zip` file from the release page.

+2. **Extract the Package:**
+   - Extract the contents of the zip file to `D:\automatic\`.

+3. **Merge Registry File:**
+   - Locate the `Projects-Automation.reg` file within the extracted folder.
+   - Double-click the `Projects-Automation.reg` file and confirm the merge to add the context menu entries to the Windows Registry.

+4. **Batch Files:**
+   - Ensure the following batch files are present in the `D:\automatic\` directory:
+     - `create_laravel_project.bat`
+     - `create_next_project.bat`
+     - `create_ml_project.bat`
+     - `create_expo_project.bat`
+     - `create_django_project.bat`
+     - `create_flask_project.bat`
+     - `create_express_project.bat`
+     - `create_react_project.bat`
+     - `create_electron_project.bat`
+     - `create_npm_project.bat`

+## Usage Instructions

+1. **Initiate a New Project:**
+   - Right-click on any directory background in Windows Explorer.
+   - Navigate to `Projects` in the context menu.
+   - Select the desired project type from the subcommands.

+2. **Project Setup:**
+   - The selected batch script will execute, creating a new project in the current directory.

+## Example

+To create a new Laravel project:
+   - Right-click on the desired directory background.
+   - Select `Projects > Laravel`.
+   - The `create_laravel_project.bat` script will run, setting up a new Laravel project in the selected directory.

+## Contributing

+We welcome contributions from the community.
+Please follow the standard GitHub fork, branch, and pull request workflow.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Support

+For issues, questions, or feedback, please open an issue on the [GitHub repository](https://github.com/your-repo-link).

+---

+Thank you for using Projects Automation!
+We hope this tool significantly boosts your productivity and simplifies your project setup process.